-As the Company is in the exploration and evaluation stage on its projects, it has not recorded any revenues from operations, has no source of operating cash flow, and no assurance that additional funding will be available to it for further development of its projects The working capital as at December 31, 2019 will not be sufficient to meet the Company's obligations, commitments and budgeted expenditures through December 31, 2020.
+As the Company is in the exploration and evaluation stage on its projects, it has not recorded any revenues from operations, has no source of operating cash flow, and no assurance that additional funding will be available to it for further development of its projects.
+The working capital as at March 31, 2020 will not be sufficient to meet the Company's obligations, commitments and budgeted expenditures through March 31, 2021.

-The Company's ability to continue future operations beyond December 31, 2020, and fund its planned exploration and evaluation activities at its projects is dependent on Management's ability to secure additional financing in the future.
+The Company's ability to continue future operations beyond March 31, 2021, and fund its planned exploration and evaluation activities at its projects is dependent on Management's ability to secure additional financing in the future.
 This may be completed in a number of ways, including, but not limited to, selling a royalty on its projects and the issuance of debt or equity instruments.
 Management will pursue such additional sources of financing when required, and while Management has been successful in securing financing in the past, there can be no assurance it will be able to do so in the future or that these sources of funding or initiatives will be available for the Company or that they will be available on terms which are acceptable to the Company.
-If the funds are not available on terms satisfactory to the Company, some planned activities may be postponed and the Company will be required to reevaluate its plans and allocate its total resources in such a manner as the Board and Management deem to be in the Company's best interest.
+If the funds are not available on terms satisfactory to the Company, some planned activities may be postponed and the Company will be required to re-evaluate its plans and allocate its total resources in such a manner as the Board and Management deem to be in the Company's best interest.

-Management's Discussion & Analysis For the year ended December 31, 2019
+Management's Discussion & Analysis For the three-month period ended March 31, 2020